 I am currently an Associate Professor in the Department of International Affairs at the University of Georgia.
 I am also currently the Book Editor for International Studies Review.

 My research falls within the field of political science -- in particular, the subfield of international relations -- and focuses on international conflict and its (peaceful) management and resolution.
-It touches upon topics that fall under the broad headings of territorial conflict, international border disputes, interstate rivalries (or protracted conflict), crisis diplomacy, democratization, human rights, international law, and various conflict management methods (e.g., negotiations, mediation, arbitration, adjudication, and peacekeeping).
-Over the years, my research has been supported by a University of Georgia Faculty Research Grant, as well as the Minerva Research Initiative (Department of Defense).
-In 2017, I received the School of Public and International Affairs' Excellence in Research Award.
+It touches upon topics that fall under the broad headings of territorial conflict, international border disputes, interstate rivalries (or protracted conflict), crisis diplomacy, the interstate-intrastate conflict nexus, democratization, human rights, international law, and various conflict management methods (e.g., negotiations, mediation, arbitration, adjudication, and peacekeeping).
+Over the years, my research has been supported by a University of Georgia Faculty Research Grant, the Minerva Research Initiative (Department of Defense), and the United States Institute of Peace.
+In 2017, I received the School of Public and International Affairs' (SPIA) Excellence in Research Award.

 At the University of Georgia, I teach both undergraduate and graduate courses, including a First-Year Odyssey (for incoming freshmen).
 These courses often employ simulations or similar activities (e.g., the Reacting to the Past pedagogy).
 I also advise our Model United Nations club, the Sigma Iota Rho honors society, and myriad students through a variety of offices on campus.
 For my work both inside and outside the classroom, I have received the 2015 Richard B. Russell Excellence in Undergraduate Teaching Award, the 2018 School of Public and International Affairs' (SPIA) Excellence in Teaching Award, the 2017 First-Year Odyssey Teaching Award, the 2014 Center for Undergraduate Research Opportunities (CURO) Research Mentoring Award, and the 2015 SPIA Student Union Teacher of the Year Award---and was named a 2017-2018 Student Veterans' Resource Center Distinguished Fellow.
 In 2017, I was inducted by invitation into the university's Teaching Academy.